quintype/malibu/tutorial/metype-integration.md

 ### Passing the new configuration to MetypeComments

 The publisher config value can be fetched from quintype/framework's [publisher-config](https://developers.quintype.com/quintype-node-framework/module-publisher-config.html).
-Once the value is fetched, we need to add it to the config in `app/server/load-data.js`.
+Once the value is fetched, we need to add it to the config in *app/server/load-data.js*.

-Our `app/server/load-data.js`'s `loadData` will get amended to look something like this.
+Our *app/server/load-data.js* *loadData* will get amended to look something like this.

 ```javascript
 import config from "@quintype/framework/server/publisher-config";